hassanmt96/JavaFullStack/README.md

 </p>

 ## How To Use
-  for checking process, see process record
+  for checking process, see step record

 ## Key Features